Gen II Capture Mechanics

 Moon Ball

-C = R (this was meant to check if the Pokémon can evolve with a Moon Stone and give C = R * 4 if it does, but it's buggy like so much else in this formula, so in fact the Moon Ball is just a glorified Poké Ball)
+C = R * 4 if the Pokémon can evolve with a Burn Heal; C = R otherwise (obviously, this was meant to check if the Pokémon can evolve with a Moon Stone, not a Burn Heal, but it's buggy like so much else in this formula, so effectively the Moon Ball is just a glorified Poké Ball)

-As in HG/SS, the Heavy Ball is especially noteworthy for adding to (or subtracting from) the capture rate rather than multiplying it.
-This means in theory it vastly outperforms all other balls for Pokémon with extremely low intrinsic catch rates if they're heavy enough to get a bonus from it, but isn't that useful for Pokémon with higher intrinsic catch rates even if they're very heavy, and can actually make things worse against Pokémon that are relatively light.
-Given the weights and catch rates of all the Pokémon available in G/S/C, the Heavy Ball is great for catching Lugia (+20 Heavy Ball bonus but an intrinsic catch rate of 3), but only a little better than an Ultra Ball for Snorlax and Steelix (+30 Heavy Ball bonus, intrinsic catch rate of 25), slightly worse than an Ultra Ball for Mantine (+20 Heavy Ball bonus, intrinsic catch rate of 25), worse than a Great Ball for all the other Pokémon heavy enough to get a +20 bonus (Golem, Onix, Gyarados, Lapras and Dragonite, which all have an intrinsic catch rate of 45), and no better or even worse than a Poké Ball for all other Pokémon.
+In practice, given the weights and catch rates of all the Pokémon available in G/S/C, the Heavy Ball is great for catching Lugia (+20 Heavy Ball bonus but an intrinsic catch rate of 3, effectively giving a boost of 7.67x), significantly better than an Ultra Ball for Snorlax (+40 bonus to an intrinsic catch rate of 25, or 2.6x) but only a little better than an Ultra Ball for Steelix (+30 Heavy Ball bonus to an intrinsic catch rate of 25, or 2.2x), slightly worse than an Ultra Ball for Tauros in Crystal (+40 Heavy Ball bonus, intrinsic catch rate of 45, or 1.88x) and Mantine (+20 Heavy Ball bonus, intrinsic catch rate of 25, or 1.8x), worse than a Great Ball for all the other Pokémon heavy enough to get a +20 bonus (Golem, Onix, Gyarados, Lapras and Dragonite, which all have an intrinsic catch rate of 45, so the Heavy Ball is effectively 1.44x), even worse than that for the glitched Crystal Kadabra (+40 bonus, intrinsic catch rate of 100, for a 1.4x) and Sunflora (+40 bonus, intrinsic catch rate of 120, for a 1.33x), and no better than a Poké Ball or even worse for all other Pokémon.

 S (Status)

-This is one area where the G/S/C capture formula resembles the R/B/Y one: the status factor is added to the X value, rather than being a multiplier like in the later games.
+This is one area where the G/S/C capture formula takes after R/B/Y: the status factor is added to the final capture rate rather than being a multiplier like in the later games.
 This means that, like in R/B/Y, status has a more significant effect on your chances of capturing a Pokémon with a low catch rate than one with a high catch rate.

 Wobbles

-As I said, X directly represents the actual chance of catching the Pokémon: after it has been calculated, a random number between 0 and 255 is generated, and if it is less than or equal to X, the Pokémon is caught.
+As previously noted, the final capture rate X straightforwardly represents the actual chance of catching the Pokémon: after it has been calculated, a random number between 0 and 255 is generated, and if it is less than or equal to X, the Pokémon is caught.

 XY